rharbird/microbit-challenges/docs/source/basics/variables.rst

 Variables
 **********

-A variable can be thought of as a box that the computer can use to store a value.
-The value held in that box can change or ‘vary’.
-All variables are made up of three
+A variable is a name you give to refer to a memory location where a value is stored.
+In a more abstract manner it can be thought of as a box that stores a value.
-parts: a name, a type and a value.
+All variables are made up of three parts: a name, a data type and a value.
 In the figure below there are three variables of different types:

 .. figure:: assets/variable.jpg
    :scale: 60 %